Test Your Eyesight with an Online Eye Chart

 Screen Size Calibration

-The standard test distance for Snellen charts is 20 feet (6 meters).
-For at-home use, please stand at least 10 feet (3 meters) away from your screen.
+The usual reference distance for Snellen charts is 20 feet (6 meters).
+For home use, stand at least 10 feet (3 meters) from the screen.

-To ensure accurate results, please do one eye at a time (cover the other eye).
+For more reliable results, test one eye at a time (cover the other eye).

 How to Use the Online Eye Test Chart

-• Use the calibration ruler to ensure proper sizing of the chart
+• Use the calibration ruler so the on-screen scale matches real size

-• Test one eye at a time (cover the other eye with your hand or card)
+• Test one eye at a time (cover the other eye with your hand or a card)

-• The smallest line you can read accurately determines your visual acuity
+• The smallest row you read correctly indicates your approximate visual acuity

 Important Notes

-• This online eye test is not a substitute for a professional eye examination
+• This tool is not a substitute for a professional eye examination

-• If you experience difficulty reading the smaller lines, consult an eye care professional
+• If smaller rows are hard to read, consult an eye care professional

-• For best results, ensure proper lighting and screen brightness
+• Use good lighting and comfortable screen brightness

-• The calibration ruler helps adjust the chart to the correct physical size
+• The calibration ruler helps match the chart to the correct physical size

-• Children's test charts use simple pictures for those who cannot read letters
+• Picture charts help young children who cannot read letters